King's Official Birthday: Solomon Islands

 The King's Official Birthday is a public holiday in Solomon Islands.
 In Solomon Islands, it is usually celebrated on the second Friday of June every year.
 It is regarded as one of the most important events of the year in Solomon Islands.
 The day starts with the police marching band performing in the capital city of Honiara.
 Rallies are held all over the islands, which is followed by sporting events and custom dancing, and the celebrations and parties go long into the night.

 The governor-general of Solomon Islands delivers a speech on the King's Birthday, and honours and medals are given to those who have done valiant things and great service for Solomon Islands and its people.

 Tuvalu

-The King's Official Birthday is a public holiday in Tuvalu.
-In Tuvalu, it is usually celebrated on the second Saturday of June every year.
+The King's Official Birthday is a public holiday in Tuvalu, usually celebrated on the second Saturday of June every year.
 Tuvaluans celebrate it with church services and prayers, singing "God Save the King" and "Tuvalu mo te Atua", flag hoisting, public speeches, a Royal Salute, and a parade.
 As the King's Birthday is a public holiday, all government offices, educational institutions, and most businesses are closed for the day.

 As of 2021, Tuvaluans also celebrated the birthday of Charles, Prince of Wales, who at the time was heir to the Tuvaluan Throne.
 Heir to the Throne Day was a public holiday in November.